roshin8/novos-data-challenge/README.md

 ### Time limit

-  You have 48 or 72 hours to complete your analysis depending on whether you choose to work on the weekend or weeknights, respectively.
+  You have either 48 or 72 hours to complete your analysis depending on whether you choose to use the weekend or weeknights, respectively.
 This short time period is not meant to intimidate; rather, it is meant to be a reflection of our expectations for the depth of analysis in this challenge.
 We're not expecting academic-level research--just enough to make us say, "Hmm, that's